codeparkhouston/guided-inspect-element/README.md

     This will tell you how many pictures are in the gallery.

-4. Put this code in the console:
+4. Copy and paste the code from [http://goo.gl/O5oNG3](http://goo.gl/O5oNG3) into the console.

+    The code is similar to this:

         var petPictureLinks = [
             'http://i.imgur.com/lJMq1vL.jpg',